Protein 101: How much protein we need and how to get it

 2. Wild-caught smoked salmon with almond flour wrap, capers, organic cream cheese, and arugula

-4. Protein smoothie: Mixture of berries, dark leafy greens, avocado (can get creative)
+4. Protein smoothie: Mixture of berries, dark leafy greens, avocado (can get creative) and protein powder

 5. Breakfast burrito or bowl with organic eggs or tofu, beans, veggies